Brent M. Jones - Connected Events Matter

 It has been 33 years since the day I sat by Stephen Covey, preparing to speak ahead of him.
 I just completed a new book, Mastering the Art of Communication: The Power of Precision in Language, and that experience and some thoughts about it served as chapter one.

-Seeing how Covey’s The 7 Habits book is doing now impresses me as an author.
+Seeing how Covey’s The 7 Habits book is still doing now impresses me as an author.
 Back in 1990, it had just come out.
 I had read it several times, and my path had crossed Mr. Covey before, but look at his Amazon Book Stats.

-Mastering the Art of Communication: The Power of Precision in Language
+Mastering the Art of Communication: The Power of Precision in Language - Chapter 1: Listening to a Master Communicator

 Stephen Covey was in every way a master communicator and a renowned author.
 He was named one of Time magazine's 25 most influential Americans in 1996, and his book, which had just come out, "The 7 Habits of Highly Effective People," has so far sold over 40 million copies worldwide since its first publication in April 1989